 The party is where the food and drinks are

 Everyone ends up congregating by the food and drinks, so maximize your small space by spreading out your serving areas.
 Consider putting drinks toward the back of your home, so you don’t create a bottleneck by the front door for guests just joining the fun.
-Rather than having a large bar with multiple drink options, consider serving a signature cocktail drink in a self-service dispenser with stacks of glasses alongside it.
-You can even set up pitchers or dispensers in multiple areas throughout your home to spread people out and maximize space.
+Rather than having a large bar with multiple drink options, consider serving a signature cocktail in a self-service dispenser with stacks of glasses alongside it.
+You can also set up pitchers or dispensers in multiple areas throughout your home to spread people out and maximize space.

-Temporarily remove accent pillows on furniture, home décor items on end tables and small appliances on kitchen countertops.
+Temporarily remove accent pillows on furniture, home décor items on end tables, and small appliances on kitchen countertops.
 Push furniture to the outside edges of a room, potentially remove an extremely bulky coffee table and make room to bring in additional folding chairs or ottomans to sit on.

 To further reduce clutter, designate a room in your home for coats and handbags, so they aren’t left piled up on the couch.

 To keep your space looking beautiful even while you are removing a lot of your favorite home décor items, again think about the area above you.
 Hang decorations from the walls and ceiling.
 Add candles and music for ambiance, and perhaps even use your TV to display fun photos or a cozy, crackling fireplace scene.
-DREAM IT.
-DESIGN IT.
-LIVE IT. | Kitchen & Bath Center